 - The standard method is called the "daily prorate," and charges a prorated monthly rate for the actual days of membership.
-For example, if a subscriber is added with an effective date of the seventh of the month, you will be charged from the seventh of that month until the end of that month - The actual prorated premium is calculated by taking the monthly rate, dividing it by the number of days in that month, and then multiplying that figure by the actual number of days of membership.
-Retroactive credits are calculated in the same manner - The other method is called the "15-day wash," and charges premium based on the effective date of membership - Subscribers with effective dates on or before the 15th of the month will be billed for the entire month but are covered only from their actual effective dates. - Subscribers with effective dates after the 15th of the month will not be billed for the first month but will be billed from the first day of the following month.
-Subscribers are covered only from their actual effective dates. - Subscribers with termination dates before the 15th of the month will not be billed for the month in which termination occurred but are covered only through their actual termination dates. - Subscribers with termination dates on or after the 15th of the month will be billed for the entire month in which termination occurred but are covered only through their actual termination dates.
+For example, if a subscriber is added with an effective date of the seventh of the month, you will be charged from the seventh of that month until the end of that month - The actual prorated fully insured premium or self-insured administrative fee is calculated by taking the monthly rate, dividing it by the number of days in that month, and then multiplying that figure by the actual number of days of membership.
+Retroactive credits are calculated in the same manner - The other method is called the "15-day wash," and charges fully insured premium or self-insured administrative fee based on the effective date of membership - Subscribers with effective dates on or before the 15th of the month will be billed for the entire month but are covered only from their actual effective dates. - Subscribers with effective dates after the 15th of the month will not be billed for the first month but will be billed from the first day of the following month.
+Subscribers are covered only from their actual effective dates. - Subscribers with termination dates before the 15th of the month will not be billed for the month in which termination occurred but are covered only through their actual termination dates. - Subscribers with termination dates on or after the 15th of the month will be billed for the entire month in which termination occurred but are covered only through their actual termination dates. - The anniversary date for employer groups billed on the "15-day wash" method must be the first of the month.